July 28, 2011

 Under

-the Interstate Compact on Educational Opportunity for Military Children,
+the Interstate Compact on Educational Opportunity for Military Children, a

 school superintendent may excuse a student’s absence for the purpose of